jamktiko/ruingame/ProjectDocumentation/GDD.md

 ## Summary

 Ruin’s art style can probably be summarized in just a couple of words: Cel-shading/toon shading, textures that remind of watercolors and vibrant yet grim world.
-The first moodboard under the environment title is a good example of this.

 Right now Ruin uses RealToon ([Unity Asset Store: RealToon](https://assetstore.unity.com/packages/vfx/shaders/realtoon-65518)) for its cel-shading, but depending on our needs we might be making our own shader for this, changing to another one or just sticking with RealToon as it has been looking good and working well so far.